bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 `height`.
 While `data` types are nominal typed they can be used as (structurally typed) tuples.
 So a `Rect` can be _generalised_ to a tuple of type `(Length, Length)`.
-The labels are not part of a tuple type definition an can be chosen differently in each context or left out.
+The labels are not part of a tuple type definition an can be chosen differently in each context or left out altogether.

 Any simple data type is equivalent to the corresponding 1-tuple notation.
 `Int` is the same type as `(Int)` and so forth.